nucleosome-dynamics/docker/README.md

 	--type
 		Type of sequence data: single|paired
 	--width:
 		Width given to nucleosome calls previous to merging (bp).
+Default 147
 	--minoverlap:
 		Minimum number of overlapping base pairs in two nucleosome calls for them to be merged into one (bp).
 	--dyad_length: